top of page

 1. Does splinting "cure" gum disease?

-Scaling and root planing (deep cleaning) to remove plaque and bacteria below the gumline
+• Scaling and Root Planing: Removing plaque and bacteria deep below the gumline.

 Comments